kty990/KFTP/README.md

 An Electron-based desktop application for managing and transferring image files between directories while preserving file metadata.

+> [!NOTE]
+> Any license updates will only apply to version that pertains to the new license and future software versions with the same license.

 ## Overview

 This application provides a graphical interface for browsing directories, viewing image files, and transferring them between locations.
 The app maintains file metadata (timestamps, permissions) during transfers and includes basic developer tools for debugging.